z80/ignition/README.md

 1. The game is being developed using Godot game engine.
 2. A few binary modules are designed to allow rendering of very far and vary large objects like planets.
 3. So far there are only a few rocket parts available for construction.
 And the astronaut 3d model is a very coarse one.
 I spent not more than 15 minutes on it...
-4. Main development focus at the moment is on implementing the
+4. Main development focus at the moment is on implementing every single feature needed to have a fully playable game.

 ## Screenshots
 ![construction](docs/images/contruction.jpg)